Vegan Blueberry Cobbler

-I grew up eating Duncan Hines Blueberry Muffins for breakfast on weekends.
+I grew up eating Duncan Hines Blueberry Muffins for breakfast on weekends – of course they don’t make that mix anymore.
 Unlike Nana my paternal grandmother, outside of homemade biscuits, this was as close to baking as my mother ever got although she was and to this day is a fantastic cook.
 Thus, because Nana did not have the patience to fool with kids in her kitchen, or really anywhere but we became close once I became an adult, I did not get the baking memo.
 I just began baking in earnest about 10 years ago.
 Which is the amount of time it has taken me to make a pie crust I am proud of.
-Mimic it and weep, from joy, naturally.
+Mimic this Vegan Blueberry Cobbler and weep, from joy, naturally.

-1/3 Cup Spectrum Organic All Vegetable Butter Flavored Shortening -or- Organic Whipped Earth Balance Buttery Spread
+1 1/3 Cup Spectrum Organic All Vegetable Butter Flavored Shortening -or- Earth Balance Organic Whipped Buttery Spread

 Mix the flour and salt together thoroughly into a bowl using a large spoon.
 Remove approximately 1/4 cup.
 Using a pastry blender or 2 knives, mix cold shortening or butter substitute into the flour forming pea size balls.
 Make a paste with the 1/4 cup of flour and 1 Tbsp. cold water then add that to the flour shortening mix.
 Blend quickly until the flour is moistened and can be pressed into a ball – overworking makes for tough pastry.
 You may want to place the bowl with the dough into the freezer for at least 5 minutes at this point to enable the rolling process.
 Roll out on a lightly floured surface to a 1/8 inch thickness and place in a 9-inch pie plate.
 Double the amount for a two-crust pie.
 Set aside.